Crimean Tatars: Sub-ethnic groups

+According to Lee (2023), the population of the Crimean Khanate consisted of both nomadic and sedentary groups.
+The nomadic Crimean Tatars of the northern steppe regions were described as resembling the Kazakhs and spoke a Kipchak Turkic language, while the sedentary populations of the coastal and mountainous regions descended from groups including Greeks, Goths, Armenians, Italians, Alans, and Anatolian Turks.
+Over time, these groups gradually merged and contributed to the formation of the modern Crimean Tatar people.
 Historians suggest that inhabitants of the mountainous parts of Crimea lying to the central and southern parts (the Tats), and those of the Southern coast of Crimea (the Yalıboyu) were the direct descendants of the Pontic Greeks, Scythians, Ostrogoths (Crimean Goths), and Kipchaks along with the Cumans while the latest inhabitants of the northern steppe represent the descendants of the Nogai Horde of the Black Sea, nominally subjects of the Crimean Khan.
 It is largely assumed that the Tatarization process that mostly took place in the 16th century brought a sense of cultural unity through the blending of the Greeks, Italians, Ottoman Turks of the southern coast, Goths of the central mountains and Turkic-speaking Kipchaks and Cumans of the steppe and forming of the Crimean Tatar ethnic group.
 However, the Cuman language is considered the direct ancestor of the current language of the Crimean Tatars with possible incorporations of the other languages, like Crimean Gothic.
 The fact that Crimean Tatars' ethnogenesis took place in Crimea and consisted of several stages lasting thousands of years is proved by genetic research showing that the gene pool of the Crimean Tatars preserved both the initial components for thousands of years, and later in the northern steppe regions of the Crimea.

+According to Lee, the Jochid Crimean Tatars, like the Shibanid Uzbeks and Kazakhs, emerged from a mixture of Mongol and non-Mongol populations of the Eurasian steppe.
+The Crimean Tatar population included tribes of Mongol origin such as the Manghit, Qongrat, and Barin, as well as Turkic, possible Iranic, and other groups including the Kipchaks, Shirin, and Arghin.
+Lee also states that the Crimean Tatar elite retained a Mongol identity similar to that of the Shibanid Uzbeks and Kazakhs.
+He notes that the eighteenth-century chronicle ʿUmdat al-Aḫbār distinguished the Crimean Tatars from the Ottoman Turks and traced the ancestry of the Crimean ruling dynasty to Alan Qo’a and Genghis Khan.
 The Mongol conquest of the Kipchaks led to a merged society with a Mongol ruling class over a Kipchak speaking population which came to be dubbed Tatar and which eventually absorbed other ethnicities on the Crimean peninsula like Italians, Greeks, and Goths to form the modern day Crimean Tatar people; up to the Soviet deportation, the Crimean Tatars could still differentiate among themselves between Tatar, Kipchak, Nogays, and the "Tat" descendants of Tatarized Goths and other Turkified peoples.